 Louis was a hard man, very strict, and almost twice Penelope’s age when they were married.
 They bought a home on the South Side at 3208 East 93rd Street, a few blocks from where their diner was located, and together they had two children, a son George (Gus’ father), and a daughter, Irene.

-Louis was struck by a truck and died of a wound infection in 1930.
+Louis was struck by a truck and died of wound infection in 1930.
 The children were very young (George was 8 years old) and Penelope struggled to run the diner on her own.
-Eventually she was forced to sell, and she provided for her children producing homemade wine which she sold to an elderly Greek gentleman in the neighborhood who would pay her $5.00 for a gallon every week.
-After about a year as a widow her brother introduced her to another Greek gentleman, a very kind man named Steve Gotches who worked on the railroad near Penelope’s home.
+Eventually, she was forced to sell, and she provided for her children producing homemade wine which she sold to an elderly Greek gentleman in the neighborhood who would pay her $5.00 for a gallon every week.
+After about a year as a widow, her brother introduced her to another Greek gentleman, a very kind man named Steve Gotches who worked on the railroad near Penelope’s home.
 Penelope agreed to marry him but only after warning him, “If you ever hit my children I will kill you!”
 Steve acknowledged the threat and the two were married.
 True to his word he never struck the children, and the two lived happily on the South Side for many years, until moving to the suburb of Oak Lawn in 1971.
 There they lived out their lives until Steve died in 1973, and Penelope in 1990.
-(Pictured upper left: Penelope & Steve Gotches on their wedding day.)

 GUS IN HIS EARLY YEARS